Eigenvalues of Cayley graphs: Miscellaneous

 A Cayley graph $G = \Cay(\Ga, S)$ is called \emph{normal edge-transitive} if the normalizer of $\Ga$ in $\Aut(G)$ is transitive on the set of edges of $G$.
 In \cite{Ghorbani15}, the eigenvalues of normal edge-transitive Cayley graphs on $D_{2n}$ and $T_{4n}$ were given by Ghorbani, where $D_{2n}$ is the dihedral group of order $2n$ and $T_{4n} = \la a, b\ | \ a^{2n} = 1, b^2 = a^n, bab^{-1} = a^{-1} \ra$.

 Denote by $\Ga_n$ the multiplicative group of the upper unitriangular $2 \times 2$ matrices over $\ZZZ~\mod~n$.
-In \cite{GuptaSL16}, Gupta et al. studied $\Cay(\Ga_n, S)$ for a certain set $S$ of two generators of $\Ga_n$.
+In \cite{GuptaSL16}, Gupta, Shwetha Shetty and Lokesha studied $\Cay(\Ga_n, S)$ for a certain set $S$ of two generators of $\Ga_n$.
 Among their findings are the spectra and energies of the adjacency, Laplacian, normalized Laplacian and signless Laplacian matrices of $\Cay(\Ga_n, S)$ when $n$ is odd.

 It is known that for any vertex-transitive graph $G$ and any eigenvalue $\l$ of $G$ the multiplicity of $\l$ is decreased by one as an eigenvalue of $G-v$ for any $v \in V(G)$.
 In \cite{Savchenko05}, Savchenko proved that the same statement holds for vertex-transitive digraphs.